 (2) The Minister may attach conditions to an approval, and those conditions must be specified in the approval.

-[Section 32N inserted by No. 32 of 2016 s.
+[Section 32N inserted: No. 32 of 2016 s.
 123.]

 32O.
 Alteration of approval

 (1) The Minister may, at the request of the University, vary or revoke the conditions attached to an approval or attach new or additional conditions.